zeyuz35/zeyuz35.github.io/vault/Time_series.breaks.md

 The limit distribution is this case corresponds to double maximums.

-Critical values are provided in the form of surface response regressions.
+Critical values are provided in the form of surface response regressions, but only up to 10 regressors.

 ## Multivariate Systems